448523760/burn/burn-book/src/basic-workflow/model.md

 serde = "1"
 ```

-Our goal will be to create a basic convolutional neural network used for image classification.
+Our goal will be to create a basic **CNN[convolutional neural network]** used for image classification.
 We
 will keep the model simple by using two convolution layers followed by two linear layers, some
 pooling and ReLU activations.
 We will also use dropout to improve training performance.